h-nev/loa-privacy/README.md

 ```
 ## Running all Data Files at Once

-With a lot of datasets or chnages to the `pii.py` method, it would be tedious to do it all by hand.
-To run the default `pii.py` (using the default roots / keywords), run the following in terminal.
+With a lot of datasets or changes to the `pii.py` method, it would be tedious to do it all by hand.
+To run the default `pii.py` (using the default roots / keywords), run the following in the terminal.

 ```{bash}
 bash runall.sh